[

 Lightning talks, demos, and workshops as we roll.
 Hallway track is literally the hallway.
 Build, break, learn.

-Arrive at destination city.
+Arrive in Chicago around 8:00 PM.
 Hotel stay.
-Explore, grab food, or keep hacking with the crew.
+Explore the city, grab food, or keep hacking with the crew.

 Journey Back